juanpabloaj/platon/README.md

 Powered by [remark](https://github.com/gnab/remark) and [Firebase](https://www.firebase.com).

-## Development environment
+## Running your own

+Sign up for your own [Firebase][firebase], and change to your account url in `routes/site.js` and `public/app.js`.

-To run in a local computer:
+To run the local server for development

     node server.js